leewaterinfra/leewaterinfra.github.io/_pages/raise.md

 The framework extends beyond individual research to build a community of practice:

-- **Academic partners**: Collaborations with Purdue, Michigan State, Virginia Tech, and others
+- **Academic partners**: Collaborations with University of Delaware, Rutgers University, and other leading institutions
 - **Industry partners**: Water utilities, consulting firms, and technology companies
 - **Professional societies**: Leadership in ASCE, AWWA, and EWRI
 - **Students and early-career engineers**: Mentorship and career development